This post is also available in: Español (Spanish)

 Additionally, the leaves are alternate, elliptical, about 4 inches long, somewhat leathery with a rough upper surface.
 Also, leaf drop may occur during a cold spell.
 Furthermore, the colorful yellow flowers which gives this species part of its name, grow as terminal clusters; individual blooms are about 1.5 inches in diameter.
 It is insect pollinated and attracts butterflies.
 Fruits are white berries, fleshy when fresh, with a single seed.
 Birds feed on the fruit.
 The plant may be grown from seed or via layering.
 Tolerates a range of soil types, well drained, needs regular watering for good growth.
 It is frost tolerant down to freezing and no pest or disease problems are reported.

-The Yellow Geiger is grown primarily for its attractive flowers.
+The Cordia Lutea (Yellow Geiger) is grown primarily for its attractive flowers.
 Best suited to open landscapes because of the spreading habit, as a screen, windbreak or border planting, and is a suitable seaside plant.